 They've been a beacon of light even before electricity

 Originally, burning coal or even fires were used as the "lamp" or the source of light in a lighthouse.
-They evolved to oil-burning lamps, and then finally electric lamps in 1875.
+Lighthouses later made use of oil-burning lamps and finally, electric lamps in 1875.

-The structures have stood the test of time
+The structures continue to stand the test of time

-Located on coasts and cliffs, lighthouses are subject to storms, high winds, and other extreme conditions.
-Yet, many are still standing strong even today.
-The oldest operational lighthouse, the Tower of Hercules in Spain, was built in the 2nd century!
+Located on coasts and cliffs, lighthouses are subject to storms, high winds and other extreme conditions.
+Yet, many remain viable and strong, even today.
+America's oldest operational lighthouse is the Boston Lighthouse on Little Brewster Island in Boston Harbor, MA built in 1716.

 Lighthouses are beautiful